April 25, 2013 by Terumi

 got rid of the shopping evidence shredded the tissue paper into teeny pieces and dumped it in a big bucket.

-Blended it until it became soft.
+Then we blended it until it became soft and pulpy.
 (Ps this is that egg beater I got from oxo.
 I can bet they didn’t think I’d be using it like this and neither did I!
 But it’s so easy for the guys to use and I love that it’s not electric.)

-We strained a couple cup-fulls through a sieve and dumped it onto a plate.
+We strained a couple cup-fulls of the gooey paper pulp through a sieve and dumped it onto a plate.
 We used a silicone muffin tin to press out the water.
 (I thought the guys might like to use a ‘tool’ and this one looked cool.)

 I may poke holes in the top for mother’s day ornaments.
 And we’ll probably coat them in glitter too.